 Being a small borough, Fleetwood does not have a public transit system used by locals to get to and from work.

-The population of Fleetwood overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Fleetwood, 24.71% have at least a bachelor's degree.
+In terms of college education, Fleetwood is nearly on par with the US average for all cities of 21.84%: 17.64% of adults 25 and older in Fleetwood have a bachelor's degree or advanced degree.

+Fleetwood is a somewhat ethnically-diverse borough.
 The people who call Fleetwood home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fleetwood residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Fleetwood include Irish, Italian, English, and Pennsylvania German.
+Fleetwood also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 14.04% of the borough’s residents.
+Important ancestries of people in Fleetwood include German, Pennsylvania German, Irish, Italian, and Polish.

 The most common language spoken in Fleetwood is English.
-Other important languages spoken here include Spanish and West Germanic languages.
+Other important languages spoken here include Spanish and German/Yiddish.